allan-tulane/sp22-recitation-04-jmanzer7/recitation-04.md

 What is the problem that prevents us from easily parallelizing this solution?

 **Enter answer here**
+The count function is sequential, so there is no possibility for speedup as no part of the algorithm can be parallelized.

 ## Part 2: Sentiment analysis